ops-catalog/examples/README.md

 If you list files under datasets/discovered-items you should also see few new folders depending on what discovery engines were enabled.
 In the case of minimal profile, you will see k8s and postgres folders populated with catalog items.

+### UI
+Ops Catalog can provide data to your existing backstage instance.
+Navigate to http://localhost:7007/catalog to see Ops Catalog objects within backstage UI.

 ### Discovery Mode
 This compose file also runs a standalone kafka, postgres and cassandra and seeds them with initial objects so they can be collected by the discovery module.